noodlapp/noodl-docs/docs/getting-started/noodl-ai.md

 > All your prompts will be sent to OpenAI.
 This includes any AI annotations in your components, as well as your data models (but not any of the data in your database).
 However, this will not be used to train OpenAIs models.<br/><br/>
 > You can read more about OpenAIs data usage policy [here](https://openai.com/policies/api-data-usage-policies).

-## Make your voice heard!

-We strongly believe that our community is one of our greatest assets, and we value all the input and feedback that we get, as it helps us shape and steer our development efforts.
-That's why we have opened up our beta to invite the community to actively participate in the journey.
-We encourage you to share your thoughts, ideas, and suggestions with us on [Discord](https://discord.com/invite/23xU2hYrSJ) or [Twitter](https://twitter.com/getnoodl).

-Thank you for trying out the new features, and happy noodling!